 “The more prosperous nations are obliged, to the extent they are able, to welcome the foreigner in search of the security and the means of livelihood which he cannot find in his country of origin.
 Public authorities should see to it that the natural right is respected that places a guest under the protection of those who receive him.”

 Let’s start by noticing the language that the Catechism uses in that first section, “more prosperous nations are obliged, to the extent they are able, to welcome the foreigner…” Welcoming immigrants from less prosperous countries is a moral obligation, not a mere suggestion or allowance.
 This is because persons have a “natural right” to emigrate.
 A natural right is a right we are endowed with simply by existing.
-These rights transcend civil laws and thus such laws are judge by the degree that they respect these rights.
+These rights transcend civil laws and thus such laws are judged by the degree that they respect these rights.
 Saint John Paul II, quoting Saint John XXIII, speaks to the right to emigrate:

 “Every human being has the right to freedom of movement and of residence within the confines of his own state.
 When there are just reasons in favor for it, he must be permitted to migrate to other countries and to take up residence there.
 The fact that he is a citizen of a particular state does not deprive him of membership to the human family, nor of citizenship in the universal society, the common, world-wide fellowship of men” (Address to the New World Congress on the Pastoral Care of Immigrants, 1985).